toy/blueutil/README.md

         --format FORMAT       change output format of info and all listing commands

+        --use-system-profiler use system_profiler instead of IOBluetooth API for paired device queries

         --wait-connect ID [TIMEOUT]
                               EXPERIMENTAL wait for device to connect
         --wait-disconnect ID [TIMEOUT]